peterjc/picobio/galaxy_workflows/secreted_protein_workflow/README.txt

 Availability
 ============

-This workflow is available on the main Galaxy Tool Shed: http://toolshed.g2.bx.psu.edu/view/peterjc/secreted_protein_workflow
+This workflow is available to download and/or install from the main Galaxy Tool Shed: http://toolshed.g2.bx.psu.edu/view/peterjc/secreted_protein_workflow

-Test releases (which should not be used) are on the Test Tool Shed: http://testtoolshed.g2.bx.psu.edu/view/peterjc/secreted_protein_workflow
+Test releases (which should not normally be used) are on the Test Tool Shed: http://testtoolshed.g2.bx.psu.edu/view/peterjc/secreted_protein_workflow

 Development is being done on github here: